pagopa/io-wallet/README.md

 - [tsup](https://classic.yarnpkg.com/en/package/tsup)
 - [vitest](https://classic.yarnpkg.com/en/package/vitest)

-This project uses [Yarn](https://classic.yarnpkg.com/) as depndencies manager and [Turborepo](https://turbo.build/repo/docs) as monorepo manager.
+This project uses [Yarn](https://classic.yarnpkg.com/) as dependencies manager and [Turborepo](https://turbo.build/repo/docs) as monorepo manager.
 Before continuing to read, it is strongly recommended to read both documentations, especially the Turbo one.

 All the projects present in this monorepo are strongly correlated to different [Azure Cloud](https://learn.microsoft.com/en-us/azure/?product=popular) Resources, all available by logging in with your user name directly to the Azure portal.
 The two most important Azure resources used by this service are [Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/) and [Azure CosmosDB](https://learn.microsoft.com/en-us/azure/cosmos-db/).
 In this case also, before continuing to read, it's strongly recommended to read the relevant documentation.